 You can find a video tutorial for this method HERE.

-Sewing Away Your Tails of Yarn: Lacy Project
+Sewing Away Your Yarn Ends: Lacy Project

-In the example below there are only 2 yellow stitches to work the tails away into, so you will need to ‘lead’ your yarn down to a round that has a bit more substance (Photo 1).
+In the example below there are only 2 yellow stitches to work the ends away into, so you will need to ‘lead’ your yarn down to a round that has a bit more substance (Photo 1).
 In this case we are aiming for the bottom of the blue shells in the previous round.

 To do that, insert your needle (threaded with your yarn end) into the back of the next available stitch (Photo 2) and pull your yarn all the way through (Photo 3).
 Insert your hook through both ‘legs’ at the bottom of the stitch (Photo 4) and pull all the way through (Photo 5).

 Insert your needle into any loop on the back of the next available stitch in the previous round (Photo 6) and pull through (Photo 7).
 Insert your needle through the bottoms of all the available stitches (Photo 8) and pull your yarn through.
-In this case there are only 4 stitches.
-Ideally you would want to have 5, but 4 will work.
+In this case, there are only 4 stitches.
+Ideally, you would want to have 5, but 4 will work.
 If you only have one or two stitches available, see Other Methods for Eliminating Yarn Ends below.
 Insert your needle into the same stitches again, going in the opposite direction and skipping the first stitch (Photo 9).

 Insert your needle into the same stitches again, going in the opposite direction and skipping the first stitch (Photo 10).
 Pull your yarn all the way through (Photo 11).
 Insert your needle into the same stitches one last time, going in the opposite direction and skipping the first stitch (Photo 12).
 Pull your yarn all the way through (Photo 13).
 Cut your yarn close to your work, making very sure not to accidentally cut any stitches!